Beta Israel: Illegal emigration, and then Recognition by Israel

 With the assistance of these advocates, some Ethiopian Jews were able to regularize their legal status in Israel.
 In certain cases, individuals agreed to undergo formal conversion to Judaism, thereby resolving their personal legal challenges, though this did little to address the broader legal and religious status of the Beta Israel community as a whole.
 Those who succeeded in regularizing their status often facilitated the immigration of their immediate family members.

 In 1973, Israel's Sephardi Chief Rabbi Ovadia Yosef, cited a rabbinic ruling of the Radbaz, Rabbi Azriel Hildesheimer, The Maharikash and two former Ashkenazic chief rabbis of Israel, Chief Rabbi Abraham Isaac Kook and Chief Rabbi Yitzhak HaLevi Herzog, declaring the Beta Israel Jews according to Halachah.
-He said: "It is our duty to redeem them from assimilation, to hasten their immigration to Israel, to educate them in the spirit of our holy Torah and to make them partners in the building of our sacred land....I am certain that the government institutions and the Jewish Agency, as well as organizations in Israel and the Diaspora, will help us to the best of our ability in this holy task..., the Mitzvah of redeeming the souls of our people...for everyone who saves one soul in Israel, it is as though he had saved the whole world.
 In 1974, Ashkenazi Rabbi Shlomo Goren also ruled that the Ethiopian Jews are a part of the Jewish people and this had already been established by Chief Rabbi Abraham Isaac Kook.

 From 1975 onwards, the majority of the Ethiopian Jews made aliyah under the 1950 Law of Return.
 Several undercover rescue missions were organized by activists and Mossad agents to get them out of Ethiopia.

 This laid the groundwork for larger-scale immigration efforts, which began in earnest under the government of Menachem Begin starting in 1977, following the Operation Moses and Operation Solomon.

-Immigration to Israel
+Emigration to Israel

 Beta Israel Exodus

 The emigration of the Beta Israel community to Israel was officially banned by the Communist Derg government of Ethiopia during the 1980s, although it is now known that General Mengistu collaborated with Israel in order to receive money and arms in exchange for granting the Beta Israel safe passage during Operation Moses.